Prince2k3/prestige/README.md

 let store = Store<AppState>()
 ```

-Actions are dispatched through the store, and promise is returned when an **action** is completed or an error:
+Actions are dispatched through the store, and promise is returned when an **action** is completed or has an error:

 ```swift
 store.dispatch(IncrementAction(increment: 3))